 — BBC News (UK) (@BBCNews) April 16, 2020

 STOPCOVID will focus on the inflammatory pathways that lead directly to lung injury, which is associated with the most severe aspects of COVID-19.
 Excessive inflammation can cause the lungs to fail, leading to death.
 Researchers will test drugs to see if they can block this and other damaging types of inflammation in the early stages of the disease to change the course of infection and prevent the need of a ventilator.

 While our laboratories are out of operation, we have provided our spare and unused equipment to those who are actively addressing the coronavirus challenge.
 We have sent PPE (personal protective equipment) to Addenbrookes Hospital in Cambridge and spare boxes of plasticware – necessary for coronavirus testing – to the MRC Institute of Genetics and Molecular Medicine, University of Edinburgh, to support diagnostic testing of NHS staff.

 At the request of the Government, we willingly provided large lab equipment to help with operations through the diagnostic testing centres that it has established throughout the country.

 We are in ongoing dialogue with membership groups such as the BioIndustry Association and British InVitro Diagnostics Association as well as the Government, to identify how we can support for the activities to counteract the pandemic.

 LifeArc employees switched to virtual working on 16 March in accordance with UK government advice.
 A risk assessment was completed shortly afterwards and is reviewed regularly.
-We are currently carrying out a phased return to work for laboratory-based teams only.
+All three of our sites are open and operating within government guidelines.
 Our return to site policy is driven by our risk assessment.
 Find out more about our risk assessment for our return to laboratory sites.